Learn how to hem knit fabric three different ways and which one is my favorite. Each works for different fabric for the perfect hem.

 I even took a break from sewing knits this year because I was so frustrated with tunneling and wonky hems!
 I found a new product HeatnBond Soft Stretch Lite* and my knit hems will never be the same.
 I was surprised at how well this product worked, and now I want to sew all the knits!

-There are lots of different fusible hem tapes on the market.
+There are lots of different fusible hem tapes on the market, and I used some of them.
 I just wanted to compare HeatnBond’s other products because I feel like the Soft Stretch* is so unique.

 They have three kinds that need to be sewn and two all for wovens.
 One does not need to be sewn, but it is for wovens.
 There’s only one, the Soft Stretch*, that is lightweight and for knits.